SamsonMokaya/bookscrawler/README.md

-# Book Scraper - Production Web Crawling Solution
+# Book Scraper

-A scalable, fault-tolerant web crawling system built with FastAPI, Celery, and MongoDB.
+A web crawling system built with FastAPI, Celery, and MongoDB.
 Scrapes book information from `https://books.toscrape.com` with automated change detection and RESTful API access.

----

-## Features

-- **Async Web Crawler**: High-performance scraping with retry logic (50 pages, 1000 books)
-- **Change Detection**: Automatic tracking of price, availability, rating, category, and review changes
-- **RESTful API**: Comprehensive endpoints with filtering, pagination, and sorting
-- **Scheduled Crawls**: Daily automated crawls using Celery Beat
-- **API Security**: API key authentication and rate limiting (100 requests/hour)
-- **Test Coverage**: 49 tests, all passing, with database isolation

 ---